 Part time Programs

-Looking for a career change, upskilling or always wanted to do a patisserie course?
-Melbourne Polytechnic is now offering a Part Time Saturday program.
-The 18 month program is conducted on a Saturday and is conducted within school terms.
+Looking for a career change, upskilling or always wanted to do a Patisserie course?
+Melbourne Polytechnic is offering a Part Time option.
+Contact the Department for more information.

 Enrolling in cookery or currently hold the Cert III in Commercial Cookery, why not consider a dual qualification in Patisserie.
 The Patisserie program is offered one night per week over a 12 month period and will provide you with the practical skills of pastries, cakes, gateaux, petit fours and chocolate.
 Contact the Hospitality department to find out more.